DevynCJohnson/Pybooster/themes/OptiView/gtk/src/OptiView/gtk-3.0/README.md

 ### Summary

 * Do not edit the CSS directly, edit the source SCSS files
-* To be able to use the latest/adequate version of sass, install `sassc`
+* To be able to use the latest/adequate version of pysassc, install `pysassc`

 ### How to tweak the theme